Antimony Trioxide Profile

 The main source of exposure to antimony trioxide for the general population is through dermal contact with household items that contain flame retardants, such as paint, mattress covers and furniture upholstery.[42]
 However, Environment Canada reports that exposures from this pathway are low.[42]

-Other sources of environmental exposure include food, drinking water, and air.[3,42] Overall, levels of antimony trioxide in water are low due to its poor solubility in water.[42]
+Other sources of environmental exposure include food, drinking water, and air.[3,46] Overall, levels of antimony trioxide in water are low due to its poor solubility in water.[46]
 Higher levels of exposure may occur around smelters, incinerators, and near combustion of petroleum and coal products.[3]
-Higher levels of exposure to antimony trioxide have also been associated with smokers and those exposed to secondhand smoke.[43]
+Higher levels of exposure to antimony trioxide have also been associated with smokers and those exposed to secondhand smoke.[47]

-NPRI and US Household Products Database
+NPRI and US Consumer Product Information Database

 NPRI 2015[44] | ||